OSHA/EPA Occupational Chemical Database

 * Wear positive pressure self-contained breathing apparatus (SCBA).

-* Structural firefighters' protective clothing provides limited
+* Structural firefighters' protective clothing will only provide limited

 * If tank, rail car or tank truck is involved in a fire, ISOLATE for